rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 ====

 - Check if game provides depth buffer!
 If not turn of depth of field, ambient occlusion and detect menus for better performance (they won't affect the image if left on by mistake).
+- Bounce lighting is off by default because it makes AO twice as slow, and is slightly more likely to have artefacts due to low sample count.
+However, most of the time it really makes shading look more realistic so turn it on if you can spare 2 fps.
 - If depth is always available during gameplay then enabling Detect menus and videos is recommended to make non-gamplay parts clearer.
 - If the game uses lots of dithering (i.e. ░▒▓ patterns), sharpen may exagerate it, so use less sharpenning. (e.g. Witcher 2's lighting & shadows.)
 - If you don't like an effect then reduce it or turn it off.
 Disabling effects improves performance, except sharpening, which is basically free if FXAA or depth of field is on.